 When it comes to tall boots, it’s no secret that they are an investment piece.
 That’s why you must be diligent with their care.
-Not only does regular care increase the longevity of the leather, but proper polishing really makes you stand out as a competitor!
+Not only does regular care increase the longevity of the leather, but proper polishing makes you stand out as a competitor!

-Read on to get the inside scoop on cleaning and polishing tall boots so they shine in the show ring!
+Let's get the inside scoop on cleaning and polishing tall boots so they shine in the show ring!

 Step 1: Make sure your boots are clean!
 Start by wiping off all the excess dust with a dry rag.
 Then clean the boots with a damp sponge or rag.
 Do not use any saddle soap as it will dry and weaken the leather.
-If necessary use a leather conditioner such asBelvoire Tack Conditioner Spray, to soften and rehydrate the leather.
-Otherwise, just water will do the trick!
+If necessary use a leather conditioner to soften and rehydrate the leather.
+My favorite is the Der Dau Boot Conditioner because it helps maintain the leather.
+Otherwise, just a little water will do the trick!

-Step 2: Apply a simple layer of your favorite boot polish (we love Kiwi Polish) all over the boot with a rag, except for the inside of the calf.
+Step 2: Apply a simple layer of your favorite boot polish (we love Effax Polish) all over the boot with a rag, except for the inside of the calf.
 If you apply polish to the inner calf, the leather will become too slick and make it harder to grip the saddle.

 Step 3: Let the boot polish dry completely.

 Step 4: Time to buff buff BUFF!
 Using either a buffing brush or towel, buff the polish in a back and forth or circular motion.
 This will turn the polish from dull to shiny!
-The Shires Boot Cleaning Kitis awesome because it comes with everything you need!

 Step 5: Store your boots in a boot bag when not in use.
 This will keep them clean and protected until it’s time to ride again!
 Check out this cool one from Ariat.